Starfield: Who Is the Hunter? Explained

 Learn about the Hunter's identity in Starfield.

-You’ll encounter a huge cast of characters in Starfield.
-Full-fledged companions, as well as certain NPCs, might pique your interest.
-However, there’s one that’s shrouded in an air of mystery, and he also commits actions that are impactful to the story.
-In this guide, we will go over who the Hunter is in Starfield.
+You’ll encounter a huge cast of characters as you traverse the starts, with some being more interesting than others.
+There’s one that’s shrouded in mystery that impacts the story directly.
+Let’s go over who is the Hunter in Starfield.
 Please note that this article contains major spoilers.

 The Hunter is one of the two key Starborn characters that you’ll meet in the campaign, the other being the Emissary.
 The Starborn are humans that have managed to reach the Unity, the center of all creation, allowing them to travel to parallel universes.
 I would liken the Hunter’s belief as more of “might makes right.”
 Meaning only those who are strong have a right to collect the artifacts, thus becoming Starborn later on.